CCM Core Functions

 3. Grant Oversight

-Through its Oversight Committee, the CCM monitors PR performance against agreed targets, reviews programmatic and financial reports, and conducts field monitoring visits.
-The CCM escalates performance issues to the Global Fund when required.
+Through its Oversight Committee, the CCM monitors PR performance against agreed targets, reviews programmatic and financial reports, and conducts field oversight visits.

 4. Stakeholder Coordination